ambimax/magento-module-ambimax-logoutredirect/README.md

 #  ambimax® LogutRedirect

-This Magento eCommerce module enables option to redirect to custom url after logout.
+This Magento eCommerce module allows to specify a custom url for redirect after logout.

 ## Installation